Metrics

 .

-That is, it is the same as defining it grouped by the customer key
+It is the same as defining it in customer

 But can remember per customer the metric aggregated by other groups: